Traditional Food and Meals from American Samoa

 An iconic Samoan food, palusami is taro leaves cooked in coconut cream to make a rich and creamy dish.
 It's traditionally cooked in a hot-rock oven called an umu.

-The taro leaves have to be cooked and cut just right or else it can make the consumer ill!
+The taro leaves have to be cooked and cut just right, or else they can make the consumer ill!
 Don't worry, American Samoans know what they're doing when it comes to cooking palusami.
-What's more, it won't be difficult to find on restaurant menus and fiafia nights across the islands.

 © AmericanSamoaPocketGuide.com